Are there any requirements of the Retiree Wellness Program that must be completed annually?

 State retirees who attained 25 years of pension credited service, or retired on a disability retirement, prior to July 1, 2007 are subject to the premium sharing arrangements at the time they attained 25 years of pension credited service or retired on a disability retirement.
-For information on premium sharing, see the Division of Pensions and Benefits website.
+For information on premium sharing, see the Premium Sharing Schedule.

-If an eligible retiree chooses to decline enrollment in the Retiree Wellness Program, the 1.5% contribution will be deducted from his or her third retirement check.
-In future years, contributions will begin with the January 1st retirement check and continue for the entire calendar year.
+If an eligible retiree chooses to decline enrollment in the Retiree Wellness Program, the 1.5% contribution will be deducted from his or her retirement check.

 There are two main benefits of enrolling.
 First, participation in the program results in the waiving of your required retiree health insurance contribution of 1.5% of monthly pension benefit.
 The program also encourages a healthy lifestyle and is designed to promote wellness as well as prevent future disease.
-Horizon, Aetna, and CIGNA offer disease management programs that offer guidance and assistance to those with chronic illnesses and diseases.
+Horizon and Aetna offer disease management programs that offer guidance and assistance to those with chronic illnesses and diseases.

 Retirees enrolled in the program must: